parwalrahul/parwalrahul/README.md

 - 👯 I’m looking to collaborate on Testing and Quality solutions
 - 🤔 I’m looking for help with enhancing my Design Skills.
 - 💬 Ask me about Testing, Mythology & Cricket !
-- 📫 How to reach me: via mail at parwalrahul94@gmail.com or on cellphone number at +91-9782484444.
+- 📫 You can reach me via mail at parwalrahul94@gmail.com or on my cellphone number at +91-9782484444.
 - ⚡ Fun fact: I am in top 1.8 % of the world population (by height) !